Searching for vector-like leptons decaying into an electron and missing transverse energy in e$^{+}$e$^{-}$ collisions with $\sqrt{s} = 240$ GeV at the FCC-ee: Simulation of SM backgrounds and signal samples

 We conducted several sets of event generation, starting with a small Yukawa coupling of $\lambda_L = 0.4$ and moving up to a larger value of $\lambda_L = 1$.
 In the case of the small Yukawa coupling, the contribution from the t-channel process is minimal.
 However, when we examined the larger Yukawa coupling, we observed a significant contribution arising from the t-channel process.

-The production cross-sections have been plotted for various $\lambda_{L}$ against the mass of the vector-like lepton in Figure \ref{figure:SigmaVsMd}, with a small $\Delta M$ scenario ($\Delta M = 5$ GeV).
+The production cross-sections have been plotted as a function of the vector-like lepton mass for various $\lambda_{L}$ in Figure \ref{figure:SigmaVsMd}, using a small $\Delta M$ scenario ($\Delta M = 5$ GeV).
 We observe that the production cross section in the scenario with a large Yukawa coupling is significantly larger than in the case with a small Yukawa coupling, indicating that the t-channel process predominates in the former.

 The Monte Carlo simulations played a crucial role in generating the SM background samples and calculating their associated cross-sections for this analysis, with the calculations performed at leading order as detailed in Table \ref{table:tab3}.
 Given the extremely low cross-section value of the leptonic decay of \( t\bar{t} \), this process has been excluded from the analysis.